lyuj2022/NOTE-seq/TC_calling_adaptedfor10X/Step_by_Step_workflow_for_new_RNA_retrieval.md

    --localcores=$SLURM_CPUS_PER_TASK \
    --localmem=120

-# this step takes some time.
+# This step takes some time.
 I use the swarm command on biowulf.

 # command annotations
    --id Cell Ranger creates an output directory that is named using this id.